redwoodjs/redwood/docs/docs/tutorial/chapter5/storybook.md

 **But where did the pre-filled article data come from?**

 We (the Redwood team) added that to the story in the `redwood-tutorial` repo to show you what a story might look like after you hook up some sample data.
-Several of the stories need data like this, some inline and some in those `.mock.js` files.
+Several of the stories need data like this, some inline and some in those `.mock.{js,ts}` files.
 The rest of the tutorial will be showing you how to do this yourself with new components as you create them.

 **Where did the *actual* text in the body come from?**